 Dear Nature Conservancy; TNC,

-We are land stewards in Pacific NW Cascadia.
+We are land stewards and wild tenders in Pacific NW Cascadia.
 Through years of weekly meetings we have developed a structured concept for placing indigenary stewardship villages within large PNW conservancies.

 We have been greatly inspired by Wales' recent One Planet Development policy and land use regulation which we recognize as a clear procedural guideline for establishing eco-keystone habitats for humans in large conservancies in our bio-region.
 This, coupled with the concrescent call from climate science to bring much of humanity back to ecological service livelihoods by 2050, places our conceptual interest near the visionary edge of indefinitely sustainable land use.